LastL2/node-launcher/README.md

 It can take a while to deploy all the services, usually up to 5 minutes depending on resources running your kubernetes cluster.

-You can check the services being deployed in your kubernetes namespace `metrics`.
+You can check the services being deployed in your kubernetes namespace `prometheus-system`.

 ### Access Grafana